-Between the bones of the knees are 2 crescent-shaped disks of connective tissue, called menisci, which also act as shock absorbers to cushion the lower part of the leg from the weight of the rest of the body.
+Between the bones of the knees are two crescent-shaped disks of connective tissue, called menisci, which also act as shock absorbers to cushion the lower part of the leg from the weight of the rest of the body.
 Meniscus tears can happen when twisting while bearing weight.

 What is a torn meniscus?

-There are 3 bones in the knee.
+There are three bones in the knee.
 These are the femur, tibia, and patella.
 The ends of those bones are covered with cartilage.
 This is a smooth material that cushions the bone and allows the joint to move easily without pain.
 The cartilage acts as a shock absorber.
-Between the bones of the knees are 2 crescent-shaped disks of connective tissue, called menisci.
+Between the bones of the knees are two crescent-shaped disks of connective tissue, called menisci.
 These also act as shock absorbers to cushion the lower part of the leg from the weight of the rest of the body.

 What causes a torn meniscus?

 Meniscus tears can happen during a sudden rotating movement while bearing weight, such as when twisting the upper leg while the foot stays in one place during sports and other activities.
 This is known as a traumatic tear.
-Or meniscal tears can be develop over time (degenerative).
-This is when routine activities such as jogging or yard work cause tears in the meniscus that have been weakened over time because of age, arthritis, or other conditions.
+Or meniscal tears can develop over time (degenerative).
+This is when routine activities, such as jogging or yard work, cause tears in the meniscus that have been weakened over time because of age, arthritis, or other conditions.
 Degenerative meniscal tears are most common in adults older than 40.
 Tears can be minor, with the meniscus staying connected to the knee.
 Or they can be major, with the meniscus barely attached to the knee by a cartilage thread.

 What are the symptoms of a torn meniscus?

 Each person may have different symptoms.
 But the most common symptoms are:

 Pain, especially when holding the knee straight

 Knee may catch, click, or lock